-Bruins Wrap: Boston Pulls Off Thrilling 6-4 Victory Over Penguins
+NESN

 Here’s how it all went down:

-BRUINS TAKE CONTROL… AGAIN
+BRUINS TAKE CONTROL … AGAIN

 The Bruins wasted no time putting points on the board.